Joseph L. Akerman, Artists's Statement

 It seems like I’ve had a camera in my hand as long as I can remember.
 I got my first camera, a Kodak 127 Brownie Starmite, when I was 12.
 I recall wanting to capture the people and places I experienced so I could hold onto those memories, those faces that even then I realized would be gone one day.
 I hoped to remember always what it was like to be in a particular place at a particular moment.
 Thinking about the history of photography, this has always been one of its greatest appeals: to preserve our past and the people we loved, especially after they are gone.

-Now my goal is to photograph what can’t be seen, to capture images of the life force in pure form.
+Now my evolution has brought me to a place where I want to show what can’t be seen, to create images of the life force in pure form.

-All my work starts with a single-exposure camera capture.
-I sometimes distill the image using only simple photographic tools—brightness, contrast, saturation, hue—things I might use digitally, in a darkroom in processing, or on an enlarger.
+All my work starts with a single-exposure camera capture and I use only simple photographic tools—brightness, contrast, saturation, hue — things I might use digitally, in a darkroom, in processing, or on an enlarger.
 I don’t use Photoshop or AI.
-I find those techniques produce images that are inherently and palpably false, and we can always tell they are such.

 Thank you for allowing me to share these works with you.